LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 To see examples of how to use RAIL in interactive mode, visit the :ref:`interactive mode notebooks`.

-To see the interactive mode API reference, visit the :ref:`page-interactive-api<Interactve API>`.
+To see the interactive mode API reference, visit the :ref:`Interactive API <page-interactive-api>`.

 To learn how to run RAIL in pipeline mode, visit :ref:`pipeline usage`.